Signs and symptoms of Charcot-Marie-Tooth disease may include:

 - Weakness in your legs, ankles and feet

 - Loss of muscle bulk in legs and feet

 - Decreased ability to run

 - Difficulty lifting your foot at the ankle (footdrop)

 - Awkward or higher than normal step (gait)

 - Decreased sensation or a loss of feeling in your legs and feet

-As Charcot-Marie-Tooth disease progresses, symptoms may not be limited to the feet and legs but may also involve the hands and arms.
-The severity of symptoms can vary greatly from person to person.
-This is true even among family members.
+As Charcot-Marie-Tooth disease progresses, symptoms may spread from the feet and legs to the hands and arms.
+The severity of symptoms can vary greatly from person to person, even among family members.

 Charcot-Marie-Tooth disease is an inherited, genetic condition.
 It occurs when there are mutations in the genes that affect the nerves in your feet, legs, hands and arms.